johnaponte/repana/cran-comments.md

+## Version 1.23.01
+The reference to unused libraries has been removed.
+The render report now checks the existance of pandoc.
+Tests that involve render report also chech for the existance of pandoc and are bypassed if not.

 ## Version 1.23
 Thanks to the reviewers.
 Typos has been corrected.
 Messages now as messages and not call to the cat() function.
 The function confirm_libraries has been